hashicorp/terraform-provider-azurerm/website/docs/r/site_recovery_recover_plan.markdown

 ---

-A `action` block supports the following:
+An `action` block supports the following:

 * `name` - (Required) Name of the Action.